rafaelboava/radiomics-mgmt-habitat-stability/README.md

 By utilizing a cohort of **577 patients** (BraTS 2021), this study employs a leakage-free pipeline to demonstrate that radiomic features provide predictive value across different tumor compartments, supporting the role of the tumor microenvironment in molecular characterization.

+Rather than focusing solely on predictive performance, this work emphasizes:
+* Habitat-based analysis (tumor core vs. peritumoral edema)
+* Model robustness and feature stability
+* Methodological rigor and reproducibility in radiomics pipelines

 ## Methodology & Rigor
 The pipeline implements:
 * **Feature Selection:** LASSO (L1 Regularization) integrated within the cross-validation loop to identify robust predictors while preventing data leakage.